thecocce/godot-code/addons/tiled_importer/README.md

 * Custom properties for map and layers
 * All kind of tileset
 * Formats:
+  - TMX
-  - TMX with CSV
+    - CSV
+    - XML
+  - JSON
-  - JSON with CSV
+    - CSV

-* Orientations: orthogonal and isometric for now.
+* Orientations:
+  - orthogonal
+  - isometric

-This plugin import textures, tilesets and map as resources into Godot.
+This plugin import textures, tilesets and maps as resources into Godot.

-Map is saved as scene(Node2D) contains layers(TileMap).
+Maps are saved as scenes(Node2D) contain layers(TileMap).

-Custom properties were writen into scripts of Map scene or layers.
+Custom properties were writen into scripts of Map scenes or layers.